ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <img
   src="./images/Baseline-Fig-6.2-High-Level Baseline-Transaction-Lifecycle.png"
   >
-  <figcaption>Figure 9: High Level Transaction Lifecycle Flow through the BPI</figcaption>
+  <figcaption>Figure 10: High Level Transaction Lifecycle Flow through the BPI</figcaption>
 </figure>
 </div>

-A prerequisite for transaction lifecycle step 4 where the BPI Processing Layer Transaction Pool pulls a transaction from BPI Middleware Layer's Messaging is that there is at least one transaction in the Messaging Capability waiting to be processed by the BPI Processing Layer.
+A prerequisite for transaction lifecycle step 4 where the BPI Processing Layer Transaction Pool pulls a transaction from a BPI Middleware Layer's Messaging is that there is at least one transaction in the Messaging Capability waiting to be processed by the BPI Processing Layer.

 The requirements for the subsequent step (5) are as follows:

-**[R263]** The Transaction Pool MUST be able to validate all transaction requirements for a valid transaction in section [6.5 BPI Transactions](#65-bpi-transactions).
+**[R263]** A Transaction Pool MUST be able to validate all transaction requirements for a valid transaction in section [6.5 BPI Transactions](#65-bpi-transactions).

-**[R264]** The Transaction Pool MUST order transactions for processing based on the order of their unique messaging ID and their account nonces.
+**[R264]** A Transaction Pool MUST order transactions for processing based on the order of their unique messaging ID and their account nonces.

-**[R265]** If the order of two or more transactions from the same account in the Transaction Pool is in contradiction to the order of the deterministic account nonce, the transactions are first ordered by their account nonces and then by their message IDs.
+**[R265]** If the order of two or more transactions from the same account in the Transaction Pool is in contradiction to the order of the deterministic account nonce, the transactions MUST first be ordered by their account nonces and then by their message IDs.

 Note, that this is required to avoid a BPI operator ordering transactions maliciously, or injecting malicious transactions ahead of other transactions.

-**[R266]** The Transaction Pool MUST create a batch of a fixed number of transactions after a given time to be processed by the Virtual State Machine.
+**[R266]** A Transaction Pool MUST create a batch of a fixed number of transactions after a given time to be processed by the Virtual State Machine.

 The number of transactions per batch and the time period covered by each batch while fixed can be freely chosen by an implementer.
 Recommendations as to batch size and time frame will be given in an implementers guide and is beyond the scope of this document.

-**[R267]** The Transaction Pool MUST process an invalid transaction by assigning the transaction an error code and an easily human readable error message and issuing a message minimally consisting of the tuple `(Sender Account, Error Code, Error Message, Transaction)` to the Messaging Capability of the BPI to inform the sender of the transaction failure and its reason.
+**[R267]** A Transaction Pool MUST process an invalid transaction by assigning the transaction an error code and an easily human readable error message and issuing a message minimally consisting of the tuple `(Sender Account, Error Code, Error Message, Transaction)` to the Messaging Capability of the BPI to inform the sender of the transaction failure and its reason.

 In the following, this document will discuss the requirements on the Virtual State Machine of the BPI Processing Layer.